-Note carefully that this array is not symmetric, in general, if $a \neq b$ .
+The site pairs may be given in any order, and site pairs carrying no polarizabilities should be omitted.
+Note carefully that this array is not symmetric, in general, if $a \neq b$.
 The row labels should refer to site a and the column labels to site b.
-It is not necessary to provide $\alpha^{ba}$ as well as $\alpha^{ab}$ , but it does no harm to do so.
+It is not necessary to provide α^{ba} as well as α^{ab} , but it does no harm to do so.
+The entire list of polarizable site pairs is terminated by a line containing only END, or by end of file if reading from a file.